-Directors UK is a governed by an elected Board of Directors drawn from its membership.
-The current Board is comprised of the following directors:
+Directors UK is a governed by an elected Board of Directors drawn from its membership, and a number of Independent Non-Executive Directors.
+The current Board is comprised of:

 - Abigail Dankwa